sesim-nov/fightbot/README.md

  - Open source.
 Do not trust code you cannot review.
  - Uses app commands (slash commands) in Discord.
 This means it doesn't need to read messages in your server, unlike the other bots that use context triggers (eg "?r").
  - Minimal permission requirement.
 We disliked that the aforementioned alternatives required global permission to view every channel in your server and read every message in them.
+ - No need to create multiple channels for queue sizes and clutter up your server.

 # Installing the Bot
 You may use the below link to add the bot to your server.
 It does not require any default global permissions.